clpradeilles/swfit-chatbot/README.md

 2. Build the dependencies: `carthage update --platform iOS`
 3. Open `ChatApp.xcworkspace`
 4. Update your service credentials in `Credentials.swift`
+5. Add framework that you have install in your app
-5. Build and run the app!
+6. Build and run the app!